spayot/arjancodes-hotel_db_v3/README.md

 * create a new `/available_rooms/v1` endpoint to retrieve all rooms available during a given time period.

 ## TO-DO
-* create an endpoint to retrieve all available rooms for a given time span.
+* -create an endpoint to retrieve all available rooms for a given time span.-
+* -extend DataInterface to handle filters.-
+** Note: current solution does encapsulate some of the implementation details, but does not achieve full decoupling as the `condition` is sqlalchemy specific (a `BooleanClauseList`). further decoupling could be achieved by limiting filtering to a combination of clauses and creating an interface to handle those conditions. (pros: more decoupled from sqlalchemy, cons: less flexible than current `BooleanClauseList`)

 ## Installing and running the hotel reservation API example